kobyeongmin/bandit-testbed/README.md

 # bandit-testbed
-GNU R testbed for both stationary and nonstationary k-armed bandit problems
+GNU R testbed for stationary and nonstationary k-armed bandit problems

 # Copyright disclaimer and License